Scientists Mapped Where Emotions Live in Our Bodies And It Might Change Things

 Turns out, you’re not imagining it.

 Science has proven that emotions don’t just live in our minds, they live in our bodies, too.
+Which might not remotely surprise you.

-This idea isn’t just poetic or spiritual anymore.
-It’s backed by real research that shows how different emotions light up specific parts of our physical form.
+This idea isn’t just poetic or spiritual anymore, it’s backed by real research that shows how different emotions light up specific parts of our physical form.

 And once you understand it, you start seeing your body (and your emotions) completely differently.